vijaypratappandey/Dataease-Assignment/README.md

 ## Assignment 2
 steps -
   * install the HSQLdb and start the database
-  * extract the Assignment2 file and run the Assignment2 folder
+  * extract the Assignment2 file and import into the sts eclipse
+  * execute ReadData.java to import data into the table
+  * execute ExecuteQuerry.java to execute the querry for all the questions